haskellfoundation/tech-proposals/proposals/053-cryptography-extension.md

 This has ultimately ended up delaying the `botan` library by a few weeks after feedback indicated a strong desire to see more effort being spent on polishing, documentation, and release of `botan-bindings` and `botan-low` before continuing work on `botan`.

-These issues could have been handled by better prioritization and scope management, and a more clear communication of any effect on the project timeline.
+These issues and confounding factors could have been handled by better prioritization and scope management, and a more clear communication of any effect on the project timeline.

+However, there are mitigating factors as well: significant progress was made towards a high-value stretch goal (Extended X509 suppport), and the deliverables were met despite the size and scope of the project being significantly larger than originally estimated.

 As such, this proposal is slightly less aggressive in scope, to allow for a little more flexibility to account for shifting needs and feedback.

 # Technical Content